Standard conjectures for abelian fourfolds: Introduction

 \subsection{Acknowledgements}

-I would like to thank Olivier Benoist, Rutger Noot and Jean-Pierre Wintenberger for useful discussions; Eva Bayer, Giancarlo Lucchini Arteche and Olivier Wittenberg for explanations on Galois cohomology; Xavier Caruso and Matthew Morrow for explanations on comparison theorems; Olivier Brinon and Adriano Marmora for their help with $p$-adic periods and especially for pointing out Propositions \ref{lubintate} and \ref{lubintateram}; Robert Laterveer and Gianluca Pacienza for drawing my attention to the example in Proposition \ref{propfermat}; Fr\'ed\'eric D\'eglise for pointing out the reference \cite{NiziFred}; Javier Fres\'an and Marco Maculan for useful comments on the text.
+I would like to thank Olivier Benoist, Rutger Noot and Jean-Pierre Wintenberger for useful discussions; Eva Bayer, Giancarlo Lucchini Arteche and Olivier Wittenberg for explanations on Galois cohomology; Xavier Caruso and Matthew Morrow for explanations on comparison theorems; Olivier Brinon and Adriano Marmora for their help with $p$-adic periods; Robert Laterveer and Gianluca Pacienza for drawing my attention to the example in Proposition \ref{propfermat}; Fr\'ed\'eric D\'eglise for pointing out the reference \cite{NiziFred}; Javier Fres\'an, Thomas Kr\"amer, Marco Maculan and Anastasia Prokudina for useful comments on the text.

+Finally, I would like to thank the anonymous referee for many useful suggestions and especially for pointing out an argument which allowed to compute the $p$-adic periods in a direct way instead of using \cite[\S 9]{Colmez}.
+This made the $p$-adic part of the paper more self-contained and as elementary as possible.

+This research was partly supported by the grant ANR--18--CE40--0017 of Agence National de la Recherche.